Simatwa/gpt-cli/README.md

   ## Motive

-As a terminal `lover` I used to find it uncomfortable to keep shifting from one window to next in order to access gpt even after trying out the [gpt-login](https://github.com/Simatwa/gpt-login), the rest is here.
+As a `terminal guy` I used to find it uncomfortable to keep shifting from one window to next in order to access gpt even after trying out the [gpt-login](https://github.com/Simatwa/gpt-login), the rest is here.

 ## Contributions

 - Anyone is free to [fork](https://github.com/Simatwa/gpt-cli/fork), submit an [issue](https://github.com/Simatwa/gpt-cli/issues) without any **guideline** and suggesting a [pull request](https://github.com/Simatwa/gpt-cli/pulls).

+### ToDo

+- [ ] Use dialogue
+- [ ] Send text from a file
+- [ ] Busy bar

 ## Acknowledgements

  1. [remo7777](https://github.com/remo7777/T-Header)